PlutusDeFi Price Hits $0.10 on Top Exchanges (PLT)

-PlutusDeFi (CURRENCY:PLT) traded 2.7% lower against the U.S. dollar during the 1 day period ending at 17:00 PM Eastern on January 24th.
-One PlutusDeFi token can now be bought for approximately $0.10 or 0.00000915 BTC on popular cryptocurrency exchanges.
-Over the last seven days, PlutusDeFi has traded 30.2% lower against the U.S. dollar.
-PlutusDeFi has a market cap of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last day.
+PlutusDeFi (CURRENCY:PLT) traded 2.7% lower against the dollar during the 1-day period ending at 12:00 PM Eastern on January 25th.
+One PlutusDeFi token can currently be purchased for approximately $0.10 or 0.00000915 BTC on major cryptocurrency exchanges.
+During the last seven days, PlutusDeFi has traded 30.2% lower against the dollar.
+PlutusDeFi has a total market cap of $2.11 million and $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.